-Information about churches in Hydra
+Guide to churches in Hydra island, Greece

 Hydra is one of the best-preserved and picturesque islands of the Saronic, known for its cosmopolitan atmosphere and natural beauty.
-In the heart of the town some churches and beautiful monastic complexes lie.
+In the heart of the town, some churches and beautiful monastic complexes lie.

 One of the most interesting places in Hydra, sitting on a hill, amidst lush green trees is the Monastery of Agia Efpraxia.
 It was founded in 1825 and today it is inhabited by nine nuns who are involved in the art of embroidery.
-It lies close to the 9th century monastery of Prophet Ilias church and both sites are worth visiting for their gorgeous view and historical past.
-During the Greek revolution they used to be jails where Greek heroes were imprisoned.
+It lies close to the 9th-century monastery of Prophet Ilias church and both sites are worth visiting for their gorgeous view and historical past.
+During the Greek revolution, they used to be jails where Greek heroes were imprisoned.
 Only four monks live there today.

 In a beautiful location, at the top of the hill, dominating Mandraki is the Monastery of Agia Triada.
-It is a typical Orthodox male monastery with austere architecture that contains a library, the monk cells and guest rooms.
+It is a typical Orthodox male monastery with austere architecture that contains a library, the monk cells, and guest rooms.
 It was probably founded in 1704 and in the middle of the complex lies a Byzantine church with beautiful frescoes.
-It is accessed through a foot path.
+It is accessed through a footpath.